Gaza War — Strategic Assessment

 ActorRole

-Israel (IDF)Primary military power; initiator of ground and air campaign; controls Yellow/Orange Line partition
+Israel (IDF)Primary military power; initiator of ground and air campaign; ordered advance to 70% territorial control (28 May 2026)

-HamasGoverning authority in Gaza; political bureau and Al-Qassam military wing now bifurcated on disarmament
+HamasGoverning authority in Gaza; political bureau and Al-Qassam military wing bifurcated on disarmament; military leadership repeatedly decapitated 2025–2026

 Palestinian Islamic JihadCo-belligerent with Hamas; more radical operational posture

-United StatesPrimary military, diplomatic and intelligence supporter of Israel; “Board of Peace” architect
+United StatesPrimary military, diplomatic and intelligence supporter of Israel; author of the 20-point Trump plan / “Board of Peace”

 IranPatron state of Hamas and PIJ; indirect belligerent via the Resistance Axis